 - NHS recognition at graduation requires 50 hours of community service, with 25 of these completed by the end of the first year

-Second-year students will participate in a graduation ceremony during Final Exam Week at the University Coliseum.
-The Academy hosts a reception after the graduation ceremony for students and their guests.
-Questions about the commencement ceremony should be directed to the TAMS Dean’s Office (Phone: 940-565-3606).
+Second-year students will participate in a graduation ceremony during the final exam week of their fourth semester.
+Questions about the commencement ceremony should be directed to the TAMS Dean’s Office (phone: 940-565-3606).

 PSAT and SAT I

-All first-year students are required to take the PSAT exam during their first semester at the Academy.
-This is the exam used to identify National Merit Semi-Finalists, essentially all of whom become National Merit Finalists which qualifies them for prestigious scholarships.
+All first-year students are required to take the PSAT/NMSQT during their first semester at the Academy.
+College Board uses the exam to identify National Merit Scholarship candidates.

-Although students took the SAT I prior to enrolling in the Academy, it is recommended that this exam be taken again during the Spring of the first year or the Fall of the second year.
-Registration materials are available on-line (www.collegeboard.com) or in the Academic Office.
-Students should be careful to choose a date when the exam is offered in Denton, unless a travel weekend is used to take the exam at home.
+Although students took the SAT or ACT prior to enrolling in the Academy, students may elect to take either or both of the tests again during the Spring of the first year or early in the Fall of the second year.
+Registration information can be found online, and students should be careful to choose a date when the exam is offered in Denton, unless a travel weekend is used to take the exam at home.
 Students should register early to take the SAT since testing sites fill quickly.
 STUDENTS MUST NOT REGISTER FOR THE SAT ON THE WEEKEND OF FINAL EXAMS.

 After Graduation from TAMS

 State legislators ask for various sets of data as a means to justify continuing to fund the Academy.
 One question always asked is where are your graduates and what are they doing.
 We can usually report that about 80% of our graduates are pursuing degrees and careers in mathematics or the sciences.
-Hence it is essential that TAMS graduates stay in touch with us after graduation and keep us posted about what they are doing.
+Hence, please keep in touch with TAMS after graduation regarding your schooling and/or career.
 Graduates are encouraged to join the TAMS Alumni Association, and drop in for a visit when back on campus.

 The University of North Texas is an equal opportunity institution and complies with the Americans with Disabilities Act of 1990 and Section 504 of the 1973 Rehabilitation Act.
 Students with disabilities are required to register with the University Office of Disability Accommodations in order to make use of their services and to receive accommodation.
-For further information, contact the Office of Disability Accommodation in the University Union.
+For further information, contact the Office of Disability Accommodation in Sage Hall.